seatsurfing/seatsurfing.github.io/src/pages/terms.md

 ## 2. License grant

-Licensor hereby grants Licensee a Personal, Non-assignable & non-transferable, Commercial, Royalty free, Without the rights to create derivative works, Non-exclusive license, all with accordance with the terms set forth and other legal restrictions set forth in 3rd party software used while running Software.
+Licensor hereby grants Licensee a Personal, Non-assignable & non-transferable, Commercial, Without the rights to create derivative works, Non-exclusive license, all with accordance with the terms set forth and other legal restrictions set forth in 3rd party software used while running Software.

 1. Limited: Licensee may use Software for the purpose of:
    1. Running Software on Licensee’s Website[s] and Server[s];